 6 Tips on Finding Budget for New Cybersecurity Tools

 Unfortunately, organizations looking to manage ever growing breach threats with new technologies like Infocyte HUNT are often faced with the dilemma of where to find the funds.
-If you fit into the 29% of organizations that have flat or decreased spending, and even for those organizations that have budget, but are competing with other IT security needs, here’s six tips on finding budget for new technology to combat cyber threats.
+If you fit into the 29% of organizations that have flat or decreased spending, and even for those organizations that have a budget, but are competing with other IT security needs, here are six tips on finding the budget for new technology to combat cyber threats.